vivianpengnyc/ETHNYC_sortitionDAO/README.md

-## DISCLAIMER: Backend code was written locally and uploaded here at the same time as the frontend code, which was written June 25, 2022 here: https://github.com/davidcarr3ra/sortition_frontend
+## DISCLAIMER: Backend code was written locally and uploaded here on June 26, 2022.
+The frontend code was also upoaded on June 26, 2022 but it was written on June 25, 2022 here: https://github.com/davidcarr3ra/sortition_frontend

 # ETH NYC 2022 Hackathon